joleenf/clavrx_MERRA2/README.rst

     conda activate merra2_clavrx

+3. Follow `https://disc.gsfc.nasa.gov/information/howto?keywords=Wget&page=1 <How to Download Data Files from HTTPS Service with wget>`_ to register, set up user credential for using wget to access data from the GES-DISC.

-3. Edit bash script `run_merra24.sh <run_merra24.sh>`_ to change variables as needed for file paths and run dates.
+4. Edit bash script `run_merra24.sh <run_merra24.sh>`_ to change variables as needed for file paths and run dates.

-4. Run the bash script on the command line:
+5. Run the bash script on the command line:

    .. code-block:: bash